mhmdio/terraform-aws-rabbitmq/README.md

 Notes:

 - logging is disabled due to <https://github.com/hashicorp/terraform-provider-aws/issues/18067>
+- encryptionOptions is not supported for RabbitMQ brokers.
 - Specify a single subnet in [SINGLE_INSTANCE] deployment mode.

 <!-- BEGIN_TF_DOCS -->